Digital television transition in Japan: Background

-On 1 December 2003, the five major television stations in Tokyo became the first broadcasters to begin broadcasting in digital.
+On 1 December 2003, Tokyo Broadcasting System, TV Asahi, TV Tokyo, Fuji TV and Nippon Television Network- the 5 major TV networks in Tokyo- became the first broadcasters to begin broadcasting in digital.
 Unlike analog television (which used NTSC-J and relied mainly on VHF signals (channels 1–12) in large markets and UHF signals (channels 13–52) in smaller markets), digital television (which uses ISDB) totally relies on the utilisation of UHF signals.
 For this reason, the digital channels had to be amended in some areas of the country so that they do not coexist with the then-existing analog channels.
 This process took place between February 2003 and March 2007.

 This was not the first time, however, that digital television began appearing in Japan, as the NHK's Broadcasting Satellite services began broadcasting in digital in December 2000.
 Those services, however, were open only to those with digital satellite systems.
 The MUSE Hi-Vision system, which began broadcasting in 1991, was switched off permanently on 30 September 2007, almost four years after the first digital terrestrial broadcasts began.